English for restaurant waiters: Taking customers' orders and serving food exercise

 Close

-7. What a waiter would say when he wants a customer(s) to tell him what dish they want for the second course, is
+7. What a waiter/waitress would say when they want a customer(s) to tell them what dish they want for the second course, is

 And for the main course: